-EDUM 303 Montessori Teaching: Mathematics I (3 credits)
+EDUM 303 Children's Literature (3 credits)

 The course covers the introduction to math for elementary students in a Montessori setting.
 Simple counting and skip counting using Montessori materials are highlighted as well as an introduction to the decimal system and beginning operations of addition using the Golden Bead material.
 The unit also includes lectures on the philosophy and scope and sequence of the Montessori mathematics curriculum.